samsmit362/HismithControl/README.md

 Also you will need that used colors mostly will not be present on Web Camera scenes.\
 Example how to do this you can see in "example_images" folder.**\
 So after getting all of this you will need:
-1) to start Intiface Central https://intiface.com/central/ => https://github.com/intiface/intiface-central/releases/download/v2.6.0/intiface-central-v2.6.0-win-x64.exe
+1) to start [Intiface Central](https://intiface.com/central/) (download: win: exe)\
 check that it can find your Hismith and you can change speed by using it.
 2) to run this program
 3) select Web Camera in combo box which you wish to use for detect Hismith rotation angle.\
-**Press "Test Webcam".\
+**Press "Test Webcam".**\
-Note: You can set manual webcam focus (for example to 300) if it support it by using shown hotkeys, also as change manual webcam focus and webcam fps (for example to 30 or 60) through settings.xml\
+**Note: You can set manual webcam focus (for example to 300) if it support it by using shown hotkeys, also as change manual webcam focus and webcam fps (for example to 30 or 60) through settings.xml**\
-According images in "example_images" folder you will need to find what are best colors in your case (don't forget to save all changes by menu or Ctrl+S):**\
+**According images in "example_images" folder you will need to find what are best colors in your case (don't forget to save all changes by menu or Ctrl+S):**\
 <code><B_range>[10-160][150-205][60-120]</B_range>\
 <G_range>[60-210][120-150][10-110]</G_range></code>
 - **B_range of colors (highlighted as Blue during test) is used for detection:**
-	- left corner edge of Hismith: **<font color="red">left border of which should be always fully visible, if it is not - try to change web camera position, if it doesn't help try to extend it by something which will be detected as set related to it color</font>**
+	- **left corner edge of Hismith: <font color="red">left border of which should be always fully visible, if it is not - try to change web camera position, if it doesn't help try to extend it by something which will be detected as set related to it color</font>**
 	- center of rotation (for detect it's placement)
 	- and for right connection of moving telescopic motor rocker arm
 - **G_range of colors (highlighted as Green during test) is used for detection:**